truesellj/JSFunSummer2021/docs/InstallationGuideMac.md

 ## Visual Studio Code (Recommended) and Plugins

 Visual Studio Code is an IDE, which is an intelligent code editor.
 We will be teaching with Visual Studio Code and highly recommend that you use it too.
-If you are experienced with programming and command line, and you believe that you can translate whatever we teach you in Visual Studio Code to your editor of choice, you may opt for another editor, but we will not be able to help you if problems arise.
+If you are experienced with programming and the command line, and you believe that you can translate whatever we teach you in Visual Studio Code to your editor of choice, you may opt for another editor, but we will not be able to help you if problems arise.

 To install, go to https://code.visualstudio.com and click on _Download for Mac_.